araobp/can-bus/README.md

 [Receive message] <message> will be output
 [Show this help]: @h
 ```

-### Sample: applying mask and filters to CAN messages

-For example, to receive messages with SID 5, 10 and 15:
+For example, to receive messages with SID 5, 10 and 15, set masks and filters to the CAN adapter as follows:

 ```
 @m02047  --> RXM0 0b11111111111
 @f05     --> RXF0 0b00000000101 (SID 5 message to RXB0)